thulin82/website/content/kurser/dbjs/projekt-internetbanken.md

 * Management reports
 * Administration interface for the cashier
 * A swish application
-* A interface for the account holder
+* An interface for the account holder